Skip nav to main content.

 Calls pass through many hands before completion, such as the caller, caller’s carrier, backhaul carriers, callee’s local carrier, and callee.

-STIR/SHAKEN validates the caller’s identity between the caller and callee and all the touchpoints between (such as call centers, BPO’s, etc.) and originating/terminating carriers.
+STIR/SHAKEN validates the caller’s identity between the caller and callee and all the touchpoints between (such as contact centers, BPO’s, etc.) and originating/terminating carriers.

 What STIR/SHAKEN can and cannot do?